Michael Joseph Savage: Rise to power and 1935 election

+Major social and economic legislation

 In 1936 the government decided that broadcasting would be run by the state.
-As a result a government minister in charge of Broadcasting was appointed and new legislation (the Broadcasting Act 1936) was passed that abolished the existing New Zealand Broadcasting Board and established the new National Broadcasting Service in its place.
+As a result, a government minister in charge of Broadcasting was appointed and new legislation (the Broadcasting Act 1936) was passed that abolished the existing New Zealand Broadcasting Board and established the new National Broadcasting Service in its place.
 A Director of Broadcasting was appointed and a Broadcasting Advisory Council formed as a result of the act to advise the minister.
 The Labour Party had specifically sought to broadcast parliamentary debates via radio as a means of allowing the public to listen and make their own judgment of events, rather than relying solely on reporting the press, whom Labour were distrustful of.
 Savage appointed himself as the inaugural minister.

 In 1936 the government instituted major reform to industrial relations legislation.
-The Industrial Conciliation and Arbitration Act which established a statutory minimum wage, standardised the 40-hour week and made union membership compulsory.
+The Industrial Conciliation and Arbitration Act established a statutory minimum wage, standardised the 40-hour week and made union membership compulsory.
 It also restored the power of the Arbitration Court and required the court to factor in the needs of wives and dependent children of workers when making general wage orders.
+The Court of Arbitration was required (as noted by one study) “to stipulate in its awards and agreements a basic wage sufficient to maintain a man, his wife and three children in a fair and reasonable standard of comfort.”
+Also in 1936, the Factory Act was amended, with a 40-hour workweek introduced together with 8 public holidays.
+Several other laws affecting working conditions were carried out during the course of Savage's premiership, together with reforms in other areas.

+In 1936, for instance, free secondary education was made available up until the age of 19, and a county library service was established.
+The Fair Rents Act of 1936 introduced regulations on certain rent categories, while the Pension Amendment Act of 1936 made pensions available for deserted wives and invalids.
+A guaranteed price for cheese and butter exports was provided under the Primary Products Marketing Act, while the Mortgagors and Lessees Rehabilitation Act of 1936 provided assistance to those who (as noted by one study) “were at risk of losing their assets because of mortgage default.”
+In 1937 a state rental housing scheme was launched, while that same year free milk in primary schools was introduced.

 While unemployment was consistently reducing the cabinet continued to spend for unemployment relief.
 To find a more permanent solution to the unemployment situation the government was promoting the development of secondary industries.
-Likewise the government announced in May 1936 a three year public works programme.
+Likewise the government announced in May 1936 a three-year public works programme.
 This not only provided relief work for the unemployed but also restarted the Public Works Department original function as the development arm of the state.
 Additionally, all relief workers were placed on standard £4 a week rate of pay.